lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 Global constants are avoided, leaving alone it's an obvious code smell.

-The constants within a type declaration are grouped logically into private caseless `enum`s as their static properties.
-Using caseless `enum`s instead of structures or classes prevents the unwanted initialization of the containinf entity, without adding the explicit private empty initializer.
+The constants within a type declaration are grouped logically into private case-less `enum`s as their static properties.
+Using case-less `enum`s instead of structures or classes prevents the unwanted initialization of the containing entity, without adding the explicit private empty initializer.

 [Return to Table of Contents](#table-of-contents)

 <h4 id="colons">Colons</h4>

 Colons always have no space on the left and one space on the right.
-Exceptions are the ternary operator (`?`-`:`), empty dictionary (`[:]`) and selector syntax (e.g. `addTarget(_:action:)`).
+Exceptions are: the ternary operator (`?`-`:`), the empty dictionary (`[:]`) and the selector syntax (e.g., `addTarget(_:action:)`).

 **Do**: `let scoreTable: [String: Int] = [:]`

 **Don't**s (three of them in a row – spot them all): `let scoreTable : [String:Int] = [ : ]`

-The ampersand in composition statements (`Codable & Encodable`) is surrounded by spaces, too.
+The ampersand in composition statements (`Codable & Encodable`) is surrounded by spaces too.

 **Operators**